Rigid Packaging

 bottles, and metal cans.

-Polypropylene rigid packaging is a key raw material for rigid packaging as its properties
+Polypropylene rigid packaging is a key raw material for rigid packaging as

 Polyethylene is widely used in the rigid packaging industry.
 It is